 But just because it should not hurt or be sensitive, doesn’t mean that it can’t sometimes occur.
 So, if you’re experiencing sensitivity after a filling and it doesn't feel like it is getting any better during that period of time, or if the sensitivity or discomfort lasts longer than four weeks, it’s important to contact your dentist.

 Why does this occur?
-Let’s take a look at what can cause tooth sensitivity and when that sensitivity can become worrisome.
+Let’s take a look at what can cause tooth sensitivity after a filling and when that sensitivity can become worrisome.

 What Exactly is Tooth Sensitivity?

-Tooth sensitivity is often experienced when you find that you have a slight ache or a feeling of discomfort when you have a very hot or cold drink or food.
-If you have sensitive teeth, after dental work, such as fillings or tooth extractions, you may experience the same type of sensitivity and discomfort.
+Sensitivity is often experienced when you find that you have a slight ache or a feeling of discomfort when you have a very hot and cold foods or drinks.
+If you have sensitive teeth, after dental work, such as dental fillings or tooth extractions, you may experience the same type of sensitivity and discomfort.
 Over 45 million adults in the U.S. alone experience tooth sensitivity.
 The reason?
 Usually the reason is nerve inflammation inside the tooth after you’ve had a procedure performed.

 While it is perfectly normal to experience some tooth sensitivity right after you’ve had a dental procedure, if that sensitivity continues for weeks or months afterwards, it can be the sign of an issue that requires treatment so that it doesn’t become severe.